Teaching by Example

 Summertime: Part 8 – stitching flora

-In Part 8 of the series about Summertime, I share photos and videos documenting the process of stitching flora.
-So far, I’ve written an overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems & branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore oriole (head and feet), Part 6 – rose vine, and Part 7 – raspberry plants.
+Part 8 in the series of posts about making my piece Summertime includes photos and videos documenting the process of stitching flora.
+For a more comprehensive understanding of my process, I encourage you to explore other posts in this series: Overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems and branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore Oriole (head and feet), Part 6 – rose vine, Part 7 – raspberry plants, Part 8 – stitching flora, Part 9 – moss, sky and stone wall, and Part 10 – wee folk.

 Summertime is the summer scene in a series of four seasonal landscapes that capture the wonder and magic of the natural world.
 Posters, note cards, prints, bookmarks, and jigsaw puzzles of Summertime and the other scenes in the series (Frosty Morning, Mossy Glen and Harvest Time) are available in my Etsy Shop.